with Confidence & Pace

 Address: 60 Fraser Ave, West Perth, WA 6005

-Nominations for the 2023 Awards close on 17 July 2023.
-For enquiries, please contact Benjamin Meakins at registrationswa@aie.org.au.
+Nominations for the 2025 WA Energy Awards closed on Monday 28 July 2025 at 11:59pm (AWST).
+For enquiries, please contact Cleta Blakiston at registrationswa@aie.org.au.

 Proudly sponsored by